usethesource/rascal/src/org/rascalmpl/courses/Recipes/Metrics/MeasuringJava/MeasuringMethods/MeasuringMethods.md

 #### Benefits

-* Click on any of the printed source ((Location))s in the terminal and the IDE brings you to the file.
+* Click on any of the printed source ((Rascal:Location))s in the terminal and the IDE brings you to the file.
 * The method AST contains all structural/syntactic information about a method and its signature.
 They are defined in the ((lang::java::m3::AST)) module.
 * every node in the AST has been annotated with a `src` field to explain where exactly in the file it came from
 * when name and type resolution is `true` for ((createAstFromFile)), the `decl` fields on given nodes point to the resolved qualified names of a reference.
 These qualified names coincide with the overview [M3]((lang::java::m3::Core)) model contents.